 Milwaukee's oldest and most iconic hotel is legendary for housing some of the city's most notorious ghosts.
 Even Major League Baseball players will all tell you, this place is insanely haunted!
 The Pfister (where players stay when on the road in Milwaukee) is notorious for being a haunting hot spot in the city.
-Players are not shy about retelling their experiences, like the most recent example when a number of Cardinals all slept in the same room after seeing a floating torso apparition in their rooms.
+Players are not shy about retelling their experiences, like the most recent example when a number of St. Louis Cardinals players all slept in the same room after seeing a floating torso apparition in their rooms.

-The nine secret tunnels have been claimed as the second most haunted by History Channel
+The nine secret tunnels have been claimed as the second-most haunted by History Channel.

 Other stories include the apparition of a benevolent stage manager, who actors and other performers have claimed to have seen watching from a seat in the balcony during rehearsals.
-Some claim the same ghost peers from the second-floor windows, watching passersby on High Street.
+Some claim that the same ghost peers from the theater's second-floor windows, watching passersby on High Street.

-This one is in the Northern reaches of the Badger State, a bit of a drive, but ohhh... so worth the trip!
+This one is in the northern reaches of the Badger State, a bit of a drive, but ohhh... so worth the trip!

 With a terrifying history of dark apparitions, disappearing corpses, attempted suicides, and demonic possessions, the infamous Summerwind Mansion is easily one of the most haunted places in Wisconsin... a true testimony indeed.

-The first renovation occurred in 1916 by US Secretary of Commerce Robert Lamont, which earned its original name of the Lamont Mansion.
-Now known as the Summerwind Mansion, it was rumored to be haunted before anyone had the chance to live in it.
+Originally built as a fishing lodge, the the building saw its first renovation in 1916, by US Secretary of Commerce Robert Lamont, who gave the structure its first name: the Lamont Mansion.
+Its later owners renamed it the Summerwind Mansion, and it was rumored to be haunted before anyone had the chance to live in it.

 Then, in the summer of 1988, the house was struck by lightning, and much of it burned to the ground.

-Since then, many curious legend seekers and paranormal investigators have visited what remains of the house, and according to those who have made the trek through the woods, the ghosts of Summerwind Mansion are still up to their own tricks.
+Since then, many curious legend seekers and paranormal investigators have visited what remains of the house, and according to those who have made the trek through the woods, the ghosts of Summerwind Mansion are still up to their old tricks.

-Could the spirits of the restless spirits have taken a part in not wanting this property to meet its total demolition?
+Could restless spirits have taken a part in not wanting this property to meet its total demolition?

 One of the favorites for many Paranormal Investigator Teams, the Berlin Tannery is a hotbed for the ghostly activity.

-The tannery hosts paranormal tours throughout the year by appointment.
+The Tannery hosts paranormal tours throughout the year by appointment.

 And a fine place to end your tour of Haunted Wisconsin, the Old Baraboo Inn!

 The Lovely Red Lady, as the property is playfully labeled, is a spectral portal of ghostly activities!
 Haunted Journeys has clearly defined that there are FOUR DIFFERENT HAUNTED SPACES in this property!
 In the FIRST space, you have the front main tavern.
-Here one senses the rugged and determined personalities of the cowboy who had a bit too much to drink.
-Then there’s the back tavern, the SECOND distinctive area of haunts, that offers a more hidden and protective aura.
+Here, one senses the rugged and determined personalities of the cowboy who had a bit too much to drink.
+Then there’s the back tavern, the SECOND distinctive area of haunts, which offers a more hidden and protective aura.
 (Are these the spirits that protected the tavern’s naughtiness?).
 The THIRD space is the Brothel. which is located on the second floor.

 The original entrance to this "hospitality xxx suite" was once found in back of the main bar via a hidden stairwell.
-Today, it is accessed from the outside of the pub through its own private entrance.
-Be assured.
-This detour has not confused the gals (and happy fellas) that are still UP there!
+Today, it can be accessed from outside of the pub through its own private entrance.
+Be assured, though, this detour has not confused the gals (and happy fellas) that are still up there!
 There is a combined sexual tension felt (especially in one of the rooms), with and a residual “I’m in charge … You’re not.” mood.